Cricket-Analysis/Cricket_Analysis/README.md

 2.File SQL querries.pdf contains all the the DBMS questions.

-3.Folder Output Images contains all the images of  the output of the execution of the script cricket_analysis.sql.
+3.Folder Output Images contains all the images of  the output of the execution of the SQL querries using the script cricket_analysis.sql.

 4.Image cricket_stats_er.jpg contains the ER Diagram of the database.